apecloud/kubeblocks/docs/user_docs/lifecycle_management/configure_ops_request.md

 ### spec.type

 `spec.type` is a required field.
-It points to which operation OpsRequest uses and decides which operation OpsRequest performs now.
+It points to the operation OpsRequest uses and decides the operation OpsRequest performs.

 The following types of operations are allowed in `OpsRequest`.